Pascualex/maze-generator/readme.md

 # Maze generator

-A personal project made to practice with Swing and multi-thread applications (and because seeing the building and solving proccess of a maze is very relaxing).
+A personal project made to practice with Swing and multi-thread applications in Java (and because seeing the building and solving proccess of a maze is very relaxing).

 ## Characteristics of the application